Cross-Platform Setup

 The version you're uploading depends on the originating project's build target.
 If you're on a project set up for Android, it'll upload for Quest.
 If the build target is Windows, then you're uploading a PC version.
 That's basically it-- once you've uploaded, any client that views your content will talk to our servers a bit like this:

-"Hey, I'm an Oculus Quest and I want this content."
-"Ok, here's a Quest version."
+"Hey, I'm a Meta Quest and I want this content."
+"Ok, here's a VRChat Android version."

 "Hey I'm a VRChat PC user and I want this content."
 "Ok, here's the VRChat PC version."